 The User Timeline subtab shows a complete history of the user's phishing tests, related emails, and the training console itself.

-You can use the drop-down menus at the top of the page to filter your results by event type or date range.
+Use the drop-down menus at the top of the page to filter your results by event type, source, or date range.

-In the Event Type drop-down menu, you can select one or more event types such as Passed Phishing or Started Course.
-To remove a selected event type from the filter, click the x next to the name of the event type.
+In the Event Type drop-down menu, you can select one or more event types, such as Passed Phishing or Started Course.
+To remove a selected event type from the filter, select the X icon next to the name of the event type.

 In the Date Range drop-down menu, you can select from common time frames such as Last Quarter or Year to Date.
 You can also select Custom Date Range to choose a specific start and end date.

-The user timeline records all of the below events.
+The user timeline records all of the events below.

 |